OneGov/onegov-cloud/src/onegov.election_day/onegov/election_day/static/mapdata/README.md

 The resulting files in the `/topo` folders are used as follows:

-1. The cantons that have lakes, are taken with lakes.

-2. The cantons that do not have lakes lack a lakes file, so the alternative file is used instead

-3. The files are renamed from `xx-municipalities-lakes.json` to `xx.json`, or from `xx-municipalities.json` to `xx.json`.
+1. The files are renamed from `xx-municipalities.json` to `xx.json`, or from `xx-municipalities.json` to `xx.json`.

-4. The resulting files are put into the folder of their respective year.
+2. The resulting files are put into the folder of their respective year.
 For
    example: `static/mapdata/2015/*.json`

 There's a python script which does all of this automatically: